rohits2/UIUC-API/README.rst

 Advanced features
 -----------------
-If :code:`uiucapi.aioquery` is used instead of query, the :code:`get_course` and :code:`get_section` methods provided will be non-blocking coroutines instead of blocking methods.
+If :code:`uiucapi.aioquery` is used instead of query, the :code:`get_course` and :code:`get_section` methods provided will be Python 3 async coroutines instead of normal blocking methods.